anbox-cloud/discourse-docs/howto/application/create.md

 ## Create from a zip archive or a tarball file

 An application can also be created from a zip archive or a tarball file.
 It is recommended to use a zip archive instead of a tarball file for better optimisation.
-The files must fulfill the following requirements:
+The files must fulfil the following requirements:

 * In case of a tarball file, the file must be compressed with bzip2 and must use the same components and structure as the directory.
 * In case of a zip archive, the file must use the same components and structure as the directory.